curl/everything-curl/usingcurl-verbose.md

 That 1270 bytes should then be in the 'saved' file.
-You can also see that there was a header named Content-Length: in the response that contained the exact file length (it won't always be present in responses).
+You can also see that there was a header named Content-Length: in the response that contained the exact file length (it will not always be present in responses).

 ### HTTP/2